How to Keep Away Mosquitoes From Your Porch or Patio

 3. Try a Tabletop Tiki Torch

 I love the look of this tabletop torch anyway, but it does a great job of keeping the “skeeters” at bay.
+We place standalone tiki torches around our backyard when hosting outdoor gatherings as a great way to reduce the number of mosquitoes in the area.

 4. Pot Plants Mosquitos (and Other Bugs) Hate